aipie/bike-share/README.md

 Insights and recommendations are provided on the following key areas:

 - **Comparative Trip Frequency and Usage Intensity:** Direct comparison of trip frequency, trip duration, and trip distance between casual and member riders
-Overall, members account for the majority of rides, making up **63.7%** of total trips, while casual riders contribute **36.3%**.
-Casual riders, though making up a smaller proportion, still represent a significant share of trips, suggesting strong demand from occasional users, tourists, or those without memberships.
-This breakdown will help spot user patterns, adjust bike availability, and develop ways to better convert casual riders into members.

 - **Temporal Usage Analysis:** Comparing time-based usage patterns, including peak hours, days of the week, and seasonal trends.
 - **Spacial Usage Analysis:** Analysing and comparing station usage, popular routes, and destinations between casual and member riders.
 - **Usage Pattern Variations:** Examining the notable differences between casual and member usage patterns and inferring potential triggers for membership conversion.